Image Colorization: A Survey and Dataset: Single-Image Deep Colorization

 \subsection{Exemplar-based Colorization}

-Exemplar-based colorization utilizes the colors of example images provided along with input grayscale images.
+Exemplar-based colorization utilizes the colors of example images provided along with input grayscale pictures and uses them to learn color distributions from related photos to improve the colorized output.
+When the exemplars closely match the content of the target pictures, they can capture subtle color changes and characteristics and generate compelling results.
+However, its effectiveness depends highly on the exemplars.
+Therefore, an inadequate or mismatched exemplar might provide an inferior colorized image.
+It is also expensive to find and process the reference images.
+Furthermore, the technique may only be applicable if suitable exemplars are available.
 Figure~\ref{fig:ExamplebasedColorization} presents the example networks for exemplar-based colorization.
-We provide more details about the networks in the subsequent sub-sections.
+We provide more details about the networks in the subsequent subsections.